Can Humidifiers Cause Mold? Here’s Why

 Can a Humidifier Cause Mold on Walls?

 Mold can develop on walls when humidifiers are too close to them or when the humidity level in the room is excessively high.
-When the humidifier’s moisture settles on the walls, it creates a damp atmosphere favourable for mold growth.
+When the humidifier’s moisture settles on the walls, it creates a damp atmosphere favorable for mold growth.

 It is essential to keep the humidity level in the room between the recommended range of 30% to 60% to prevent mold growth on walls.
 If you use a humidifier, monitor the humidity level in the room and adjust the humidifier’s settings accordingly.